 - Why are insurance companies leaving Florida?

-- Which insurance companies are pulling out of Florida?
+- Which insurance companies pulled out of Florida?

 - Which home insurance companies are still available in Florida?